Goose Down - A Warm & Fluffy Wonder

 Where Goose Down Comes From

 You may notice that I do not mention Siberia as a source of goose down.
-That's because, while some small quantity of down does come from the Ukraine (bordered by Poland and Hungary), there is no goose down that comes from Siberia.
-So called "Siberian Goose Down" is a myth.
+That's because, while some small quantity of down does come from the Ukraine (bordered by Poland and Hungary), goose down does not come from Siberia.

 Feathers & Down

 The quills in flight feathers are relatively straight and are not very flexible.
-Flight feathers are often cut up into small pieces and are used as an inexpensive fill for furniture and lower quality "down" bedding.
+Flight feathers are often cut up into small pieces and used as inexpensive fill for furniture & couch cushions, etc.

 Body feathers are small and have a flexible springy curved quill, like the feather shown above.
 This type of feather is often blended with down and used in better quality bedding, such as the feather and down blends found in our Alto™ & Stratus™ featherbeds.
 Feathers do not have a "fill power" rating.